Divorce & Separation

 Provided you meet the criteria shown above you can apply for what is known as a no-fault divorce.

-Book an initial 30-minute, no-obligation divorce consultation with an expert divorce lawyer at Pickerings.
+Book an initial 30-minute, no-obligation divorce consultation with an expert divorce lawyer at Pickerings Solicitors.

 Is it possible to separate formally rather than getting a divorce?

-Seek legal advice to see how you might be able to get a separation agreement.
+Seek legal advice to see how you might be able to get a separation agreement and whether this is right for you.

-Does my spouse need a different solicitor or can we both use the same one?
+Does my partner need a different lawyer or can we both use the same one?

-As your solicitor, we cannot also advise your spouse as this would be a conflict of interest.
+As your lawyer, we cannot also advise your partner as this would be a conflict of interest.
+Your partner can consult their own independent lawyer if they choose to but it is not a requirement.

 How long does it take to get a divorce?

-The length of time depends on many factors including time taken for your spouse’s solicitors to respond.
-It can take between 6-9 months from the beginning of divorce proceedings to get a decree absolute.
+The length of time depends on many factors including time taken for your partner's lawyer to respond.
+It can take between 7-9 months from the beginning of divorce proceedings to get a final divorce order.
 We can advise you at every stage of the process.

 How much will a divorce cost?

 Each divorce is different, some are more complex than others and so they require more time.
-The price depends on what stage of the divorce you are at and whether you are starting the divorce or just responding to divorce papers.
+The cost depends on what stage of the divorce you are at and whether you are starting the divorce or just responding to a divorce application.
+We can discuss this with you at your initial free 30-minute, initial, no-obligation divorce consultation.

 How do I fund my divorce?
 Is legal aid available?

-You can get funding from any existing assets or loans from the bank (may be secured against an asset in which you have interest).
-Litigation loans are available in certain circumstances.
-You might agree with your spouse to use funds in their name or to extend the mortgage on your house.
+You may get funding from any existing assets or loans from the bank (may be secured against an asset in which you have interest).
+Litigation loans may be available in certain circumstances.

-Can I get my spouse to fund my divorce?
+Can I get my partner to fund my divorce?

-A decree absolute marks the formal end of a marriage.
-If your spouse dies before getting a decree absolute and you have no financial settlement, then you will no longer be considered as a widow/widower.
+A final divorce order marks the formal end of a marriage.
+If your partner dies after getting a final divorce order but before you have a financial settlement, then you will no longer be considered as a widow/widower.
 As a result, you could lose some benefits such as a widow’s/widower’s state pension benefits.
+It is important to discuss your particular circumstances with your lawyer in order to ascertain the most appropriate time to apply for the final order.

-What if my spouse won’t acknowledge the divorce papers?
+What if my partner won’t respond to the divorce?

-What if my spouse goes bankrupt during divorce proceedings?
+What if my partner goes bankrupt during divorce proceedings?

 Claims and awards remain even if one party has gone bankrupt but there can be implications for the other party.
 Seek legal advice as soon as possible for advice on how to continue.

-Can I make a claim against my spouse’s pension?
+Can I make a claim against my partner’s pension?

 A pension can be viewed as a marital asset.
-Seek advice from our Divorce team who can explain what you may or may not be able to claim from your spouse in a divorce.
+Seek advice from our divorce team who can explain what you may or may not be able to claim from your partner in a divorce.

 Do I have to wait until I am divorced to make my will or can I just amend my existing will?